GAS Gang

-Barfah Joof, a founder and former member of the gang, claimed they originally had over 100 members when they first formed.
+A founder (now former member) of the gang claimed they originally had over 100 members when they first formed.
 GAS Gang was reported to have around 50 members in 2012.
 In 2015, a local police officer estimated they once had hundreds of members, but declined in the early 2010s due to leaders of the gang going to jail.
 In 2012, the oldest known member was 18-years old.